gburd/greg.burd.me/content/posts/gitea-on-fly-io/index.md

 Now you can register your account!
 If you want to keep your Gitea instance private, uncomment the last line in the `env` section and rerun `flyctl deploy` after registering.

-## Bonus round: configuring your custom domain with Fly.io
+## Bonus Round: Configuring Your Custom Domain with Fly.io
 Some, like myself, will not be satisfied accessing their Gitea instances with a `.fly.dev` URL.
 Thankfully, Fly.io makes it a breeze to configure a secure custom domain with the help of [LetsEncrypt](https://letsencrypt.org/).

 Fly.io and `flyctl` seem to offer tooling for managing your domains and DNS records entirely within the Fly.io system, but I personally didn't explore this route, as my own domains and DNS records are managed elsewhere.
 Whatever you use to manage your own domains and DNS, you will need to create two records for your domain name corresponding with the IPv4 and IPv6 addresses of the application: